ntouev/ArmOs/README.md

 $ make
 ```

-* To run the emulator with the custom bootloader and kernel run
+* Run the emulator with
 ```
 $ make run
 ```